How To Paint Over Gloss Skirting

 With the time and effort you've put into the previous steps, applying the new coat of gloss should be a breeze.

-As you are painting, apply paint to the brush sparingly as you are only covering a small surface area.
+As you are painting the skirting board, apply paint to the brush sparingly as you are only covering a small surface area.
 This will help to prevent the paint running and pooling up.

 Horizontal strokes are best used in this scenario and if you see drips or runs forming, quickly brush them out.